nemouu/cairn/README.md

 # Cairn

 Cairn is a self-hosted personal knowledge hub where different entry types have different behaviors like plain notes for freeform writing, todo lists with checkable items, and bookmarks that monitor themselves for link rot.
-Built as an introduction to Go web development and PostgreSQL, coming from a background in embedded systems and mobile development.
+Built as an introduction to Go web development and PostgreSQL.

 ## Run